vistadataproject/documents/Submissions/mitre/README.md

 ### VISTA Data Project: Performance Metrics

-VDP architecture can be measured only __relative to the existing architecture__:
+__The VISTA Data Project features can only be measured relative to the existing architecture, not in a vacuum__.

 ### Security
 What are the current security layers, features, issues, vulnerabilities?